nigelcharman/concordion-collapse-output-extension/README.md

 This [Concordion](http://www.concordion.org) extension allows to specify that parts of the specification should be collapsible in the result page.

-A [demo project](http://github.com/carlo-mr/concordion-collapse-output-extension-demo) which demonstrates this extension is currently in the works.

 # Introduction